gustavochm/Transport-Properties-Mie-Fluid/README.md

 This repository includes the following information:
 - Databases of the self diffusivity, shear viscosity and thermal conductivity of the Mie fluid computed with Equilibrium Molecular Dynamics.
 - Artificial Neural Networks models to compute the transport properties of the Mie Fluid
-- Examples of how tho access the database and use the models.
+- Examples of how to access the database and use the models.

 ### Databases